 - living in the UK (renting a house, search sites, council tax, optimising/paying bills (and contract lengths), TV licensing (and warning letters), registering with a GP, etc...)

 - typical computing careers (pay-scales, tax-rates, countries, typical software-engineer vs other roles, video games developer, google's promotion hierarchy, pay vs. interesting work vs. where you live vs. salary, interviews). link1. link2. leeds destinations. academic flow.

 - the Professional Computing module throws some assessment at the tutorial sessions in the first semester of the first year.

 - Ask everyone to present one of these mental-health-support cards.

-- SWOT analysis of a topical issue (exam results, module progress...)
+- SWOT analysis of a topical issue (exam results, year-so-far, module progress...)